mootools/mootools-core/Docs/Element/Element.md

 ### Note:

-This method does not garbage college the children.
+This method does not garbage collect the children.
 Use [Element:destroy][] instead.